 How long do the results last?

-The results can last years if you follow your doctor’s instructions and protect your skin.
+The results can last few months to few years if you follow your doctor’s instructions and protect your skin.

 Are there any risks associated with this procedure?

 Cosmetic surgical procedure is a formal risky surgical operation